 The Norwegian Arctic region is considered to be one of the world's best places to see the northern lights.
 This is a natural phenomenon that is usually caused by so-called solar storms when the sun is the most active, Kp index is used to measure the intensity of the solar particles.
 You have a good chance to see the phenomenon if it's more than 2 on a scale from 0 to 9.
 In the summer, sunlight blocks aurora and you can barely see it.
 The greatest occurrence is observed during winter polar nights along the coasts of Tromsø and Finnmark counties.

 The northern lights season begins in late September and continues through late March.
-However, the best time to see this magical spectacle in Norway is during the darkest period between December and January.
+The best time to see this magical spectacle in Norway is March/April and September/October.
+However, you can also spot auroras in November, December, January, and February.
 Though winter darkness often allows one to see the lights 24 hours long, the famous aurora borealis appears mostly at night.
+The early hours of the morning, from 11 pm to 2 am, is the peak time.

 Tromsø